xhan1236/xianru-han.github.io/content/authors/admin/_index.md

 - Visitors
 ---

 I am a Ph.D. candidate in the Department of Agricultural and Resource Economics at the University of Maryland.
-I am an environmental and energy economist with a major focus on distributional effect of environmental policy and heterogeneous responses to environmental risk.
+I am an environmental and energy economist with a major focus on the distributional effect of environmental policy and heterogeneous responses to environmental risk.